 Also at Bretton Woods in 1944 the USA had almost all the gold and therefore got to set all the rules.
 Times are quite different today, with China and Russia having added to their stockpiles in recent years.

 The other angle is that this East versus West financial battle is all part of an elaborate facade to move the planet towards a global SDR currency.
+Much as our reader points out in his more recent question.

 In a centrally planned world we would likely end up with a basket of currencies making up the global reserve currency, likely with some gold backing too.